 - In addition to the state-of the-art teaching facilities on the main campus, the Queen’s Marine Laboratory is on the shores of one of the most protected areas in Europe, Strangford Lough.
 During your degree, you will take two residential field courses at the marine lab to study marine ecosystems up close using our array of aquaria, boats and shore-based facilities.

-- Location and access to wildlife: Belfast is a maritime city that lies between two sea loughs and within driving distance of the Giant’s Causeway coast and the Wild Atlantic Way.
-Around the north of Ireland we have some of the most spectacular marine wildlife in Europe including six-gill, blue and basking sharks, bluefin tuna, >20 species of marine mammals (from otters to sperm whales), maerl beds and deep-water coral reefs.
-Access to such species makes QUB is one of the best located universities for the study of marine biology.
+Around the island of Ireland we have some of the most spectacular marine wildlife in Europe including six-gill, blue and basking sharks, bluefin tuna, >20 species of marine mammals (from seals to humpback whales), leatherback turtles, deep-water coral reefs and hydrothermal vents.
+All of these species represent core focal areas for our staff.
+Access to such species and environments makes QUB one of the best located universities for the study of Marine Biology.

 "The best part about studying Marine Biology at Queen’s was the close connections I made both with other students and with the academic staff.
 Even though it is a big university and part of the research-leading Russell Group, the lecturers were always very approachable and helpful."